-‘RHONY’s Bethenny Frankel Explains How She’s Coping With Boyfriend Dennis Shields’ Overdose Death [Photo]
+‘RHONY’s Bethenny Frankel Explains How She’s Coping With Boyfriend Dennis Shields’ Overdose Death

 In response to her daughter’s request, Frankel told Bryn that she could announce the news herself and within moments, Bryn proudly proclaimed, “Look what I did, I’m Bethenny Frankel’s daughter!”

 Shields was found dead at his Trump Tower apartment on August 10 after overdosing on prescription pain medication.
-Days later, his estranged wife Jill hinted that the businessman had been taking the medication due to the years of back pain he’s endured.
+Days later, his estranged wife, Jill, hinted that the businessman had been taking the medication due to the years of back pain he had endured.

 Although Frankel and Shields had only been dating for two years at the time he passed, they had been in one another’s lives for about 30 years as friends.
 Then, in 2016, after Shields split from wife Jill, their friendship turned into a romance.